In this article, learn 7 top ways/tips to protect & strengthen your lower back to prevent lower back injury and lower back pain.

 Safeguard Your Back While Lifting An Object

-Lifting is quite a frequent cause for occurrence of lower back pain.
-Day-to-day routine physical activities, like lifting your young child or unloading grocery bags from your car, can result in to lower back problems.
+Lifting is quite a frequent cause for the occurrence of lower back pain.
+Day-to-day routine physical activities, like lifting your young child or unloading grocery bags from your car, can result in lower back problems.

-Lifting while twisting or with your back bent can inflict a sudden injury to your lower back or repetitive injury over a period of time may progress to chronic tissue damage.
+Lifting while twisting or with your back bent can inflict a sudden injury to your lower back, or repetitive injury over a period of time may progress to chronic tissue damage.

 Follow the following guidelines while lifting an object to avoid lower back injury & pain: